-The 2-year Clinical Method Curriculum partners groups of students and core clinical faculty for the longitudinal development of clinical skills in a mentored learning community environment.
+The Clinical Method Curriculum partners groups of students and core clinical faculty for the longitudinal development of clinical skills in a mentored learning community environment.

 The program spans the curriculum and aims to foster and guide student professional development, promote career growth, nourish skill sets, and provide support.